 GE and CCSI are considering undertaking such an implementation and testing program of the XONON system in larger turbine systems (the “XONON Implementation Program”) comprising comprised of the following steps: (i) design, manufacture, shipping and field retrofitting of a prototype XONON system on one or more existing GE PGT-10 gas turbine system(s) (“PGT-10 Turbines”) to prove large-scale Frame 7FA commercial application potential of the GE-specific combustor design, in 7FA Turbines; and (ii) design, manufacture, shipping and field retrofitting of a prototype XONON system on one or more existing GE 7FA Turbines to prove compatibility and performance on 7FA turbines for the Project.
 Turbines for the Project.

 ECT is prepared to provide up-front funding for a portion of the implementation and testing of the XONON system in the form of ENA is prepared to make an equipment prepayment of $9.9 million on the terms and conditions set forth in this Agreement (the “Prepayment”). to GE of up to $9.9 million (the “Prepayment”), such Prepayment to be paid from time to time pursuant to the schedule set forth in Exhibit A (the portion actually tendered to GE, whether or not credited by GE as a Prepayment, at any particular date being hereafter referred to as the “Development Funds” as of such date).
-The Prepayment will be funded using, and is conditional upon ENA’s receipt of, the proceeds from CCSI’s purchase from ENA of the gas-power spark spread derivative in the form attached to this Agreement as Exhibit B (the “Option”)..
+The Prepayment will be funded using, and is conditional upon ENA’s receipt of, the proceeds from CCSI’s purchase from ENA of the gas-power spark spread derivative in the form attached to this Agreement as Exhibit B (the “Option”).

 GE, together with CCSI, is prepared and has agreed between them to fund the remaining cost of the XONON Implementation Package as part of the Pastoria Project Turbine Package..